elisabettatea/iris-project/README.md

 #### Logistic Model 2: Improvement by Removing Insignificant Predictors

-We proceed by refining the model by removing the predictors with higher p-values to reduce complexity and possibly improve the model's predictive performance.
+The model is refined by removing predictors with higher p-values, aiming to simplify it and reduce complexity while maintaining or potentially improving its predictive performance.

-Here, we removed sl (sepal length) from the model because its p-value (0.3032) was not significant, making it a less useful predictor.
+Here, we removed sl (sepal length) from the model because its p-value (0.3032) indicates it is not significantly associated with the target variable.
+Removing it simplifies the model, focusing on predictors with stronger contributions.

 ```
 Coefficients: